rladiesstl/intro-meetup2-oct-2021/README.md

 Materials for the workshop in this repo include:

+  - tidyverse-cheatsheet.Rmd
+  - Slides will be sent out in the chat on Zoom

 ### Preparing for the Workshop

 Please install R and RStudio prior to the workshop (https://www.youtube.com/watch?v=NZxSA80lF1I)